Electroweak Symmetry Breaking without the $\mu^2$ Term: Phenomenology

 \section{Phenomenology}

-Beyond the potential direct discovery of new states at (or slightly above) the TeV scale, our model offers distinct signatures in Higgs-pair production and cosmology that we want to discuss in the following.
+Beyond the potential direct discovery of new states around the TeV scale, our model offers distinct signatures in Higgs-pair production and cosmology that we want to discuss in the following.

 First of all, the sizable coefficient $\bar c_6 \approx 0.2$ leads to a notable change in the production cross section of Higgs pairs, since ${\cal O}_6$ contributes to the trilinear Higgs-self interaction after EWSB.
-In fact, it increases the cross section by a factor of~$\sim (2-3)$.
-This is in a range that should be possible to exclude at the LHC with a luminosity of ${\cal L} \gtrsim$~600\,fb$^{-1}$, see \cite{Goertz:2014qta}.\footnote{Note that $\bar c_6\approx 0.2$ corresponds to $c_6\approx -1.2$ in the conventions used to present the final results in \cite{Goertz:2014qta}.}
+In fact, it decreases the cross section by ~$\sim (60-70)\%$.
+This is in a range that should be possible to exclude at the LHC with a luminosity of ${\cal L} \gtrsim$~600\,fb$^{-1}$, see \cite{Goertz:2014qta}.\footnote{Note that $\bar c_6\approx 0.2$ corresponds to $c_6\approx 1.45$ in the conventions used to present the final results in \cite{Goertz:2014qta}.}

 Beyond that, the presence of the operator ${\cal O}_6$ also modifies the electroweak phase transition.
 Without this operator, the phase transition is of second order for \mbox{$m_h=125$\, GeV} (see, {\it e.g.}, \cite{Quiros:1999jp}).
 This excludes the possibility of electroweak baryogenesis within the SM as there is no out-of equilibrium dynamics at the phase transition.
 On the other hand, a sizable contribution of ${\cal O}_6$ changes the Higgs potential such that a first order phase transition becomes possible for the physical Higgs mass~\cite{Grojean:2004xa}, allowing for electroweak baryogenesis (if enough CP violation is present).
 In Figure~\ref{fig:baryogen} we show again $c_6$ versus the cutoff $\Lambda$, where now the blue region corresponds to a first order phase transition that leads to a stable $T=0$ minimum, while in addition sphaleron processes are sufficiently suppressed in the broken phase such as to not wash out the generated baryon asymmetry \cite{Grojean:2004xa}.
 The latter requirement leads to the condition $\langle h (T_c) \rangle /T_c \gtrsim 1$ at the critical temperature $T_c$.
 Very interestingly, our $\mu^2=0$ solution just lies in the middle of the preferred region, while the SM ({\it i.e.},~$c_6=0$) does not allow for electroweak baryogenesis.